jturnercode/docker-notes/docker-compose.md

 ```

+- **version**: specifies docker-compose version, note that wrapped in quotes.
-- services: Define the two services Docker needs to run, “postgres” and “pgadmin.”
+- **services**: Define the two services Docker needs to run, “postgres” and “pgadmin.”
-- image: Specifies the Docker Hub images that will be downloaded and used for our services.
+- **image**: Specifies the Docker Hub images that will be downloaded and used for our services.
 We don’t apply a tag for them since we want to use the most recent versions.
 However, if you need a specific one, you can look at the available for PostgreSQL and pgAdmin and use it, specifying it as, for example, “postgres:15.2-alpine.”
-- restart: Configure the Docker container always to restart if it stops unexpectedly.
+- **restart**: Configure the Docker container always to restart if it stops unexpectedly.
-- ports: Map the TCP port on your host machine to the container port.
+- **ports**: Map the TCP port on your host machine to the container port.
 This way, the containerized service is exposed outside the container and can be accessed remotely.
-- environment: Set environment variables for application authentication and setup.
+- **environment**: Set environment variables for application authentication and setup.
 Be sure to change the values of the “POSTGRES_PASSWORD” environment for the PostgreSQL’s “postgres” admin user and pgAdmin (“PGADMIN_DEFAULT_EMAIL” and “PGADMIN_DEFAULT_PASSWORD“) to what you want.
-- volumes: Mount named Docker volumes for application files to persist your data.
+- **volumes**: Mount named Docker volumes for application files to persist your data.
 Otherwise, the data will be lost when the container restarts.
-- depends_on: Allows you to run services in order.
+- **depends_on**: Allows you to run services in order.
 In our case, the “pgadmin” service will not start until “postgres” is not up and running.

+## compose up & down

 Build containers per `docker-compose.yaml` instructions.
 Run below: